mmphego/mmphego.github.io/_posts/2019-10-08-A-few-ways-you-can-make-money-as-a-dev-or-non-dev.md

 This post is for informational purposes only.
 I am NOT a licensed financial adviser of any kind.
-I am not being endorsed, sponsored, or paid to solicit my opinions or promote products of any kind (*However, should you wish to sponsor me, any form of sponsoring is welcome, drop me a mail: [mpho@mphomphego.co.za](mailto:mpho@mphomphego.co.za)*).
+I am not being endorsed, sponsored, or paid to solicit my opinions or promote products of any kind (*However, should you wish to sponsor me, any form of sponsoring is welcome, drop me a mail: [mpho@mphomphego.co.za](mailto:mpho@mphomphego.co.za)*). **If you are a brand and want to become a sponsor, link up with me: [https://webfluential.com/mphomphego](https://webfluential.com/mphomphego)**

 I’m just a nerd trying to keep it real, share my knowledge with the lovely people who happen to stumble upon this blog ;)

 Stay on the right side of the law, disclose extra income when you file your taxes or else...